Restream/reindexer/readme.md

 Subquery can be applied to the same namespace or to the another one.

-Subquery can not contain another subquery, join or merge.
+A subquery cannot contain another subquery, join, or merge.

 If you want to check if at least one of the items is satisfying to the subqueries, you may use `ANY` or `EMPTY` condition:
 ```go